Kao the Kangaroo: Mystery of the Volcano

 Kao the Kangaroo: Mystery of the Volcano (Kao: Tajemnica Wulkanu) is an adventure platformer video game released in 2005 by Tate Interactive.

 Plot

 In this installment, Kao ends up in an archipelago where he has to collect four artifacts to overcome evil forces manifesting from a nearby volcano, in order to get inside and defeat the God of the Volcano and free his friend.

 Release

-The game, alongside the original Kao the Kangaroo and Kao the Kangaroo: Round 2 were added to GOG.com and to Zoom-Platform in February 2021.
+Kao the Kangaroo: Mystery of the Volcano was released in Poland on December 2, 2005.
+The game was re-released alongside the original Kao the Kangaroo and Kao the Kangaroo: Round 2, in a collection called "The World of Kao the Kangaroo" (Polish: Świat Kangurka Kao), on November 17, 2006.
+Years later, alongside the original Kao the Kangaroo and Kao the Kangaroo: Round 2 were added to GOG.com in February 2021.
+The game was added to Steam, on 27 April 2023.

+Reception

+Daniel Kazek of GRY-Online.pl praised the graphics and difficulty but criticized its camera and short length.